TAHJones/elements-of-healing/README.md

 - When navigating to the homepage a http 500 internal server error occurred with the following error message `KeyError at /, 'appointment_details'`.
 This error was traced back to the basket context.py file and was fixed by replacing `appointment_details = request.session['appointment_details]` with `appointment_details = request.session.get('appointment_details', {})`.

 - When adding a product to the shopping basket a http 500 internal server error occurred with the following error message `KeyError at /basket/add/22/, 'appointment_details'`.
-This error was traced back to the add_to_basket view and was fixed by replacing `appointment_details = request.session['appointment_details]` with `appointment_details = request.session.get('appointment_details', {})`.
+This error was traced back to the add_to_basket view and was fixed by replacing `appointment_de tails = request.session['appointment_details]` with `appointment_details = request.session.get('appointment_details', {})`.

 - Found a security problem with the shopping basket.
 The appointment form input field is designated as readonly to prevent more than one appointment being entered at a time.
 However this can be overridden by the client using the developer tools.
 This was fixed by resetting the appointment quantity to 1 in the checkout view.